domosute/vue-code-server/README.md

 # vuetify-code-server
-Vue.js3 + Vuetify + Code-server (https://coder.com) developement environement in Docker
+- Vue.js3 + Vuetify + Code-server (https://coder.com) developement environement in Docker.
-Used [Coder](https://coder.com) as base image.
+- Used [Coder](https://coder.com) as base image.

 How to Run the Image
 ------------